jamesbvaughan/jamesbvaughan.com/content/now.md

 I've been working at
 [Stripe](https://stripe.com)
-for about a year and a half now and  is ben great so far.
+for about a year and a half now and  is been great so far.
 I work on infrastructure on the _Compute_ team.
 I get to work on interesting problems with very talented people.
 (And in case you're interested,
 [we're hiring](https://stripe.com/jobs) 😉.)